lynnfaraday/aresmush.com/_root/tutorials/config/cookies.md

 ---
-title: Configuring the cookie system.
+title: Configuring the Cookie System
+layout: page
 tags:
 - config
 ---
-# Configuring the Cookie System

 To configure the Cookies plugin: